ceph/ceph/doc/man/8/mount.ceph.rst

   - ``clean``: client reconnects to the ceph cluster automatically when it detects that it has been blacklisted.
 During reconnect, client drops dirty data/metadata, invalidates page caches and writable file handles.
 After reconnect, file locks become stale because the MDS loses track of them.
 If an inode contains any stale file locks, read/write on the inode is not allowed until applications release all stale file locks.

+:command: `mds_namespace=<fs-name>`
+    Specify the non-default file system to be mounted.
+Not passing this option mounts the default file system.

 Mount Secrets
 =============
 If the `secret` and `secretfile` options are not specified on the command-line